codatio/codat-docs/docs/lending/overview.md

       <h3>Enhanced invoices</h3>
     </div>
     <p>
-      Verify payments have been made on invoices against an immutable source.
+      Verify payments that have been made on invoices against an immutable source.
 Explore{" "}
       <a href="/lending/enhanced-invoices/overview">
         Enhanced invoices
       </a>